Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Dylan: Get this album done and tour!!!
 I just wanna travel and have a ball playin’ music with my best friends!

-Evan: We played about twenty shows last year, so were not really focusing on playing any this year.
+Evan: We played about twenty shows last year, so we’re not really focusing on playing any this year.
 We’re just trying to write, taking some time away from gigging to just figure out a good amount of tunes that can fit on a record.
 That’s my favorite part.
 It’s been an up and down process, but if we can accomplish it by the time 2014 is over, I’ll be happy.

 Anthony: To finish recording the album and start playing live shows again.
-Hopefully, a west coast tour too, ‘cause we’ve played in San Diego too much.
+Hopefully, a west coast tour too, because we’ve played in San Diego too much.
 We’re hoping to make it to Europe in 2015.

 Who are some of your personal favorite bands that you all have had a chance to play with so far?